mohamuhsin/grammer-checker/README.md

 Directly below count, use a .forEach() method to iterate over the storyWords array.
 As an argument of the forEach() method, create an empty function to be used as the callback function.

 While ES6 arrow syntax is recommended for the callback function, feel free to use any syntax you’re comfortable with.

+**4.** For each word in the storyWords array, we want the count variable to increment by one.

+Add a parameter named word to the callback function of the .forEach() method to be used to store the current element when iterating over the storyWords array.
+Each time storyWord iterates, increment count by one.

+Below the .forEach() method, log count to see how many words are in the story.